epics-base/pvxs/documentation/overview.rst

 and publish/subscribe operations.

-PVA is closely related to the Channel Access (CA) protocol, which may work along side, and is intended to supersede.
+PVA is closely related to the Channel Access (CA) protocol, which may work alongside, and is intended to supersede.

 Four protocol operations are supported by PVXS.